-- Would you try to get that promotion you deserve even if it requires travel and public speaking?
+- Try to get that promotion you deserve even if it requires travel and public speaking?

-- Would you fly in a plane or go back to school to complete your degree?
+- Fly in a plane or go back to school to complete your degree?

-- Would you drive on the highway so you can take road trips?
+- Drive on the highway so you can take road trips?

-- Would you go to a party at a friends house?
+- Go to a party at a friends house?
 Or a work gathering?

-- Would you go to a store instead of ordering everything online?
+- Go to a store instead of ordering everything online?

 Anxiety can be a healthy and normal feeling.
 It’s a motivator!
 Anxiety is our body’s way to remind us we need to pay attention.
 If we are anxious about something we may try harder to be prepared.
 We may study a few more hours until we are confident we can pass the test or use extra caution when doing something that we perceive has some risk.
 Anxiety can be a helpful tool for our success and survival.

 But sometimes anxiety stops being helpful.
 It almost forgets its place as a background motivator and thinks it runs the show.
 We forget that anxiety is a message we can choose to accept or ignore.
 Anxiety doesn’t make the decisions for us but is just one of our many advisors.
 We start to overvalue our anxiety and stop looking at all the other evidence when we assess a situation.
 We begin to only pay attention to our anxious feelings and start to avoid the things that make us anxious.

 What if we get anxious and pass out?!
 Our anxiety tells us we MUST avoid the highway so we can be safe.
 Anxiety causes us to imagine every catastrophic outcome possible for what will happen if we drive on the highway.